JingqiuLiao/JingqiuLiao.github.io/research.md

 ![image-right](/assets/images/Research/Slide2.png){: .align-right}

 *  {: .text-justify} While _Listeria_ primarily inhabits in natural environments, it has been frequently isolated from food-associated environments, which pose thread to food safety.
-To identify genetic evidence of ecological differentiation and inter-environment transmission, I characterize _Listeria_ isolates collected from soil, food processing facilities, and agricultural water using whole genome sequencing and compare a number of genomic features between isolates from natural and food-associated environments using differential analyses.
+To identify genetic evidence of ecological differentiation and inter-environment transmission, I am characterizing _Listeria_ isolates collected from soil, food processing facilities, and agricultural water using whole genome sequencing and comparing a number of genomic features between isolates from natural and food-associated environments using differential analyses.

 ![image-right](/assets/images/Research/Slide3.png){: .align-right}